sartography/SpiffWorkflow/doc/tutorial/index.rst

 So after deserializing the workflow, you will need to re-connect the signals yourself.

-If you would rather have it such that SpiffWorkflow handles this for your, you need to to use implement a custom task and tell SpiffWorkflow how to serialize and deserialize it.
+If you would rather have it such that SpiffWorkflow handles this for you, you need to create a custom task and tell SpiffWorkflow how to serialize and deserialize it.
 The next tutorial shows how this is done.